cstoicescu/Sub-and-Sync/README.md

 1. Both scripts:
    - Scan the provided folder for video files newer than 4 weeks.
-   - Download the best Romanian subtitles from OpenSubtitles.
+   - Download the best Romanian ( or any other language ) subtitles from OpenSubtitles.
    - Save the subtitles as `.srt` files in UTF-8 encoding.

 2. The `sub_and_sync.py` script: